 5) As description

-Exposition isn’t bad per se – it’s necessary.
-If you find yourself bored when reading excessively long descriptions of contexts, however, then fear not – there is another way!
+Exposition isn’t bad by itself – it’s necessary.
+If you find yourself bored when reading excessively long descriptions of contexts, however, then fear not – there is another way.

 The Magic of Fiction: Crafting Words into Story (Beth Hill)